https://vegi1.org

 Before getting to the reasons vegans have for not eating honey, I have to tell you about the foundation of veganism and vegetarianism.

-There are reasons we try to eat vegan food, some d it because they only care about their health and wellbeing, but some individuals that have chosen the vegan lifestyle do it because it is ethically correct.
+There are reasons we try to eat vegan food, some do it because they only care about their health and wellbeing, but we have chosen this lifestyle because it is ethically correct.

 When you are not consuming or using any products from animals and insects, you are protecting these animals and the planet.

-Research shows that animals and even insects feel pain in a certain way, which might be different from what we experience, but they do it anyway.
+Research shows that animals and even insects feel pain in a certain way, which might be different from what we experience, , but it is a fact that they feel pain anyway.

-So it is only logical to protect other beings because aside from taking the life of other beings against their will, some industries have been using inhuman methods to produce these products, which is not okay because imagine if another species did the same to us humans.
+So it is only logical to protect other beings because aside from taking the life of other beings against their will, some industries have been using inhuman methods to produce these products, which is okay legally and conventionally.imagine if another species did the same to us humans.

 For example, to produce the maximum milk limit in cows, companies, and farms try to keep them pregnant.
 When they give birth, they tend to impregnate them manually again, and this cycle of torture continues until the animal dies.